 How is transverse myelitis diagnosed?

 If you suspect that you have transverse myelitis, your healthcare provider will likely review your medical history and do a complete physical exam.
 Because transverse myelitis can be caused by a number of treatable conditions, your provider may want to test for some of those diseases.
-One test you might need is an MRI.
+Imaging tests that may be done are MRI or CT scans.

-Blood tests and a lumbar puncture (spinal tap) may also be done to rule out other causes for transverse myelitis.
+Blood tests and a lumbar puncture (spinal tap) may also be done to rule out other diseases or causes for transverse myelitis.
 A lumbar puncture is a procedure that uses a needle to get a small sample of cerebrospinal fluid from the spinal cord for testing.

 If all potential underlying causes of transverse myelitis have been ruled out, it is called idiopathic.